pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 Optional:

-- `activation_at` (String) You can use the `activation_at` parameter to specify a date on which the learning process for the predictor should be restarted.
+- `activation_at` (String) A string that represents a date on which the learning process for the device predictor should be restarted.
 This can be used in conjunction with the fallback setting (`default.result.level`) to force strong authentication when moving the predictor to production.
 The date should be in an RFC3339 format.
 Note that activation date uses UTC time.
-- `detect` (String)
+- `detect` (String) A string that represents the type of device detection to use.
+The default value is `NEW_DEVICE`.

 <a id="nestedatt--predictor_geovelocity"></a>